-- the election to the Board of 12 director nominees; - the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the 2023 fiscal year; - the vote to approve Amendment No. 2 to the Hewlett Packard Enterprise Company 2021 Stock Incentive Plan to increase the plan's shares available for issuance; - the advisory vote to approve executive compensation; and - one stockholder proposal entitled: "Transparency in Lobbying," if presented properly.
+- the election to the Board of 12 director nominees; - the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the 2024 fiscal year; - the vote to approve Amendment No. 3 to the Hewlett Packard Enterprise Company 2021 Stock Incentive Plan to increase the plan's shares available for issuance; - the advisory vote to approve executive compensation; and - the approval of a certificate of amendment to the Amended and Restated Certificate of Incorporation of Hewlett Packard Enterprise Company to limit the liability of certain officers as permitted by Delaware law (in the form of Annex C).